 What are your current biggest projects, on and off the wall?

 Currently me and my friend have been working on a website to sell digital goods.
 So far it’s been me and him just designing all the products but we do plan on getting more designers on board so that I can have more time to work on my freelancing.
-I plan on growing a and sell my own art, as well as working with big companies to do collaborations with them.
+I plan on growing a following on social media and sell my own art, as well as working with big companies to do collaborations with them.

 Who or what inspires you?

 The Japanese culture has a big influence on me as I grew up reading manga and watching anime.
 They appreciate the beauty of nature which is evident in many of their kimonos patterns and ink paintings.
 I also find nature beautiful so I draw a lot of inspirations from these.
-Another influence is the artworks done by The fluidity of his art is so rich in details, I always catch myself finding something new even after months of having his artwork as my cellphone wallpaper.
+Another influence is the artworks done by James Jean.
+The fluidity of his art is so rich in details, I always catch myself finding something new even after months of having his artwork as my cellphone wallpaper.
 I think everyone should check out his work because it’s clearly indisputable as to why he’s such an amazing artist.

-Check out more of Serena’s work and say hi to her next time you see her at BKB Queensbridge!
+Check out more of Serena’s work here, and say hi to her next time you see her at BKB Queensbridge!
 Want to be featured on the BKB blog?
 Hit us up: [email protected]